Emanuel Tov: Biography

-Emanuel Tov was born in Amsterdam, the Netherlands on September 15, 1941, during the Nazi German occupation.
-During the Holocaust, when Tov was one year old, his parents Juda (Jo) Toff and Toos Neeter were deported to concentration camps, and they entrusted him to the care of his uncle Juda Koekoek and aunt Elisabeth Koekoek-Toff, a Christian family, and following the war he grew up with his uncle and aunt as one of their children.
+Emanuel Tov was born in Amsterdam, the Netherlands on 15 September 1941, during the Nazi German occupation.
+During the Holocaust, when Tov was one year old, his parents Juda (Jo) Toff and Toos Neeter were deported to concentration camps, and they entrusted him to the care of a Christian family, and following the war he grew up with his uncle Juda Koekoek and aunt Elisabeth Koekoek-Toff as one of their children.

 From age 14, he was active in the Zionistic youth movement Habonim and served as one of its leaders.
 At age 18, the movement motivated him to go to Israel for training as a leader and in 1960 he became the general secretary of that movement in the Netherlands.
 In 1961, he immigrated to Israel.